 The misconception about email being an order-taking service likely stems from the following assumption: if you’re contacting thousands of people, surely someone wants what you offer right now.

-We’re not saying that they don’t — but we are saying it’s unlikely that they’ll be willing to buy from you immediately when they don’t know who you are.
+We’re not saying that they don’t — but we are saying it’s unlikely for them to be willing to buy from you immediately, making it an unsustainable business model.
 While the need may indeed be there, email can’t replace the work that needs to be done to build trust with decision-makers, get them to engage with your services, and qualify them further.
 Doing so often requires multiple lead generation campaigns.
 These can certainly be automated to make them easier to send to a large contact database, but leads will still need time to warm up to the idea of having conversations with you.